The county is open for business and here to serve our community. More information

 Used oil and related wastes

-Used oil includes petroleum-based or synthetic-based oils which have been used as lubricants, hydraulic fluids, heat transfer fluids, or for similar uses.
+Used oil includes petroleum-based or synthetic-based oils that were used as lubricants, hydraulic fluids, heat transfer fluids or similar.
 Used oil related wastes include any other waste or debris contaminated with used oil.

 - Motor, cutting, compressor, quenching and refrigerant oils.